lunapaint/png-codec/README.md

 # @lunapaint/png-codec

-This is a PNG decoder library for JavaScript that runs in both the browser and in Node.js.
+This is a PNG decoder and encoder library for JavaScript that runs in both the browser and in Node.js.
 It is used in [Luna Paint](https://marketplace.visualstudio.com/items?itemName=Tyriar.luna-paint) (an image editor for VS Code) to work with PNG files.

 You can try it out on [`vscode.dev`](https://vscode.dev/) by installing the Luna Paint extension and opening a png file.